-Drivewyze: Federal Regulations currently mandate the use of Electronic Logging Devices (ELDs) for drivers and carriers engaged in interstate commerce.
-DriveWyze provides electronic screening and data collection services to Nevada during roadside inspections.
-In an effort to increase the safety awareness of the trucking industry, Nevada intends to partner with DriveWyze to provide real time, up to date public awareness and traffic safety messages to the interstate trucking industry via their Federally Mandated ELD's.
-These messages may include roadway closures, ongoing enforcement operations, inlement weather, missing persons, human trafficking awareness, etc., in an effort to promote safe driving and decrease hazardous driving habits.
+Drivewyze: Federal regulations currently mandate the use of Electronic Logging Devices (ELD's) for drivers and carriers engaged in Interstate Commerce.
+DriveWyze provides electronic screening and data collection services to Nevada during roadside and checksite inspections.
+In an effort to increase the safety awareness of the trucking industry, Nevada partners with DriveWyze to provide real time, up to date public awareness and traffic messages to the Interstate Trucking Industry via the Federally Mandated ELD's.
+These message may include roadway closures, ongoing enforcment operations, inclement weather, missing persons, Human Trafficking awareness.
+These messages promote safe driving practices and decrease hazardous driving habits by Commercial Drivers.